Google I/O 2016

-In to rival the Amazon Echo Google announced its own home automation companion called Google Home.
-Similar to Echo in most ways than not, Google Home comes with a built in speaker and makes use of the Chromecast software to give multi-room audio support, something that Echo lacked.
+In to rival, the Amazon Echo Google announced its own home automation companion called Google Home.
+Similar to Echo in most ways than not, Google Home comes with a built-in speaker and makes use of the Chromecast software to give multi-room audio support, something that Echo lacked.
 This nifty little device links up all your smart devices and gives you the power to control them using simple voice commands.
-The Google Home makes use of the Assistant we previously talked about to help you solve all your queries throughout the day, whether its finding recipes or playing music, it’s like having your very own trusty sidekick that’s sure to help you get through each day, with ease.
+The Google Home makes use of the Assistant we previously talked about to help you solve all your queries throughout the day, whether its finding recipes or playing music, it’s like having the very own trusty sidekick that’s sure to help you get through each day, with ease.

 Priced at a modest $130, Google Home is marketed as direct rival to the Amazon Echo, and we’re just judging by first looks here, but we might just be leaning towards the Home a bit more.
 JUST.

 At I/O 2016 Google announced the release of two new communication apps named Allo and Duo, the former being a messaging app and the latter, a video calling one.
 Both apps have enjoyed their fair share of the limelight and here’s why.

 Allo is the all new messaging app released by Google Inc. Why do I need another messaging app?
 You ask?
 Well, you don’t really, but you’re missing out on trying out the Google Assistant chat bot, which according to us a valid enough reason to try the app.
 But we’re not here to promote anything (Google, if you’re reading this, hit us up 😉 ) We’re not going to make you personally go and download the app but we’ll just tell you why we think this app might be the next big thing and maybe you’ll want to go and try the app yourself.